Learn how to teach your children to manage their emotions by using self regulation skills.

 Here are some resources for you:

-Helping Your Child With Self-Regulation Skills
+Ways to Teach Your Child Self-Regulation

 Help Your Child Visualize And Realize What The End Goal Is

-This is all about teaching impulse control.
+This is how you teach impulse control.

-The end goal is to feel empathy, and develop proper social relationships.
+The end goal is to feel empathy and develop proper social relationships.

 Use Daily Situations To Teach Regulation Strategies

-Situations like waiting for a turn on the TV, blowing out candles on the birthday cake when the song is finished and asking to pet a dog when out on a walk are all situations where these strategies can be taught.
+Situations like waiting for a turn on the TV, blowing out candles on the birthday cake when the song is finished, and asking to pet a dog when out on a walk are all situations where these strategies can be taught.

 If you can explain what the expectation of the situation is, the end goal, your child will have a better understanding as to what kind of behavior is expected of them.